|I. SCHEDULING AND COURT HOURS|

 II.
 MOTION PRACTICE

 Mandatory Chambers Copies and Filing in Santa Ana.
-Mandatory Chambers Copies of all e-filed documents shall be delivered to the mandatory chambers copy box on the 9th Floor by noon following the date of filing as required by General Order 10-07.IV.D.
-Counsel shall email any proposed order in WordPerfect or Microsoft Word to DOC_Chambers@cacd.uscourts.gov as required by General Order 10-07.VI.B.
-The Court does not accept mandatory chambers copies of sealed documents; counsel shall submit all under seal filings to the Southern Division Intake Section in Santa Ana as required by General Order 10-07.V.D.
+Mandatory Chambers Copies of all e-filed documents shall be delivered to the mandatory chambers copy box on the 9th Floor by noon following the date of filing as required by Local Rule 5-4.5.
+Counsel shall email any proposed order in WordPerfect or Microsoft Word to DOC_Chambers@cacd.uscourts.gov as required by Local Rule 5-4.4.2.

 Continuances.
 Continuances are rarely granted.
 To request a continuance of a hearing date, a stipulation signed by all parties should be filed, setting forth in detail the reason for the requested continuance.
 Ex parte applications for continuances will be granted only upon good cause shown.